Rippledown Environmental Centre Kent

 We have pledged our support to the #BrilliantResidentials campaign and are committed to delivering High Quality Outdoor Learning:

-The Bay Trust who run Rippledown is working in partnership with Canterbury Christ Church University.
-Dr Joe Hinds, a Social-Environmental Psychologist at CCCU is gathering data and helping our Outdoor Learning Tutor, Dr Sarah O?Malley assess the effectiveness of our outdoor learning programmes.
+The Bay Trust who run Rippledown, is working in partnership with Canterbury Christ Church University.
+Dr. Joe Hinds, a Social-Environmental Psychologist at CCCU is gathering data and helped our former Outdoor Learning Tutor, Dr. Sarah O’Malley assess the effectiveness of our outdoor learning programmes.

 Children gain a greater sense of their own competence, nature connection, hope and dietary awareness.

-While many publications are about children, this study involves children.
-It prioritises the voices of learners.
+While many publications are about children, this study involved children.
+It prioritised the voices of learners.
 This study is small and adds to the ongoing debate on the value of outdoor learning and play in child development.

 Their report is available to download here: http://baytrust.org.uk/wp-content/uploads/2016/05/Rippledown-Executive-Summary.pdf